DiaLight/Flame/readme.md

 For a more detailed description of how Flame  works, read `how_it_works.md`

-Partially decompiled code is stored as git patches in the `patches` folder.
-To build them to a local git repository, use the `apply_patches.py` script.
-After changing any commit in the repository, do not forget to pack it back into patches using the `rebuild_patches.py` script.

-The latest version can be taken from the automatic build
+The latest build can be taken from the github actions

 Requirements:
 - CMake 3.25 or higher https://cmake.org/download/